 would likely train using a flat-buckle or martingale collar.
 On the

 other hand, you may have a small but feisty Jack Russell that I would

 We use these collars on dogs over 3 months old, as training results are great with them.
 They are very humane... when used in properly trained hands!!!!!!
 They only become inhumane when an owner who isn't trained uses one on his/her dog.

 This dog training collar is actually just a prong collar, but with a plastic casing that covers the prong.
 They are more appealing to the eye.
 I don't use this type of collar.

 The reason is because the plastic tends to pop open very easily, making them not very reliable (imagine - your dog lunges at a squirrel... and the collar pops open, leaving your dog on the loose).

 Most people can name this collar on sight, as a lot of people use them.
 A type of this collar is often used for showing dogs as well.
 This dog training collar is a chain that goes completely around the dog's neck, with two rings at the top.

 To properly put on your dog - remember, P for puppy.
 When you hold it up, ready to go on your dog's neck, it should form a P, with one ring at the bottom of the P, and the other half way up the long stick of the P. Otherwise it won't release after a correction and will choke the dog.

-We don't use this type of dog training collar either, because corrections are hard to give with it (especially for novice trainers) and it tends to damage your dog's fur.
+I don't use this type of dog training collar either, because corrections are hard to give with it (especially for novice trainers) and it tends to damage your dog's fur.